 Melatonin, often called the “sleep hormone,” is produced by the pineal gland in response to darkness.
 As it rises in the evening, it signals to the body that it’s time to wind down and prepare for sleep.

 Cortisol, commonly known as the “stress hormone,” is secreted by the adrenal glands.
 It plays an important role in waking us up and keeping us alert.
-Cortisol levels typically peak in the morning to help us wake up and gradually decrease throughout the day, reaching their lowest at night.
+Cortisol levels typically peak in the morning and gradually decrease throughout the day, reaching their lowest at night.

 Understanding how these hormones impact the sleep-wake cycle can help you recognize why rest is sometimes hard to come by and give you clues on how to restore balance.